 All guests will enjoy exclusive access to the San Niklaw Bay beach.

-The villas will be a collection of 21 luxury well-appointed and fully managed properties, showcasing an average of 700 square metres of exquisite living space.
-Located a stone’s throw away from the beautiful Santa Maria Bay, all villas will have breath-taking, unobstructed sea views and offer prime seclusion.
+The serviced bungalows will be a collection of 21 luxury well-appointed and fully managed properties, showcasing an average of 700 square metres of exquisite living space.
+Located a stone’s throw away from the beautiful Santa Maria Bay, all serviced bungalows will have breath-taking, unobstructed sea views and offer prime seclusion.

-The design of the villas will ensure harmony between built and natural environment, based on comprehensive design guidelines and operating standards.
+The design of the serviced bungalows will ensure harmony between built and natural environment, based on comprehensive design guidelines and operating standards.